Get a free, no obligation personal loan quote with rates as low as 9.99%

 Payday Loans Laws To Protect Borrowers

-Payday lenders must adhere to specific rules when it comes to how much they can charge, the maximum loan amounts they can offer, and whether or not borrowers can take out new payday loans to pay off existing ones (loan roll over).
+Payday lenders must adhere to specific rules when it comes to how much they can charge, the maximum loan amounts they can offer, and whether borrowers can take out new payday loans to pay off existing ones (known as a “loan rollover”).

 The exact rules depend on the different provinces and territories, which have their own regulations for payday loans.